ha5dzs/volciclab-utilities/Velmex/Readme.md

 These variables are:

-* `velmex.comport = "COM99"` Change this string to your liking (COM3, /dev/ttyUSB0, /dev/cu.usbserial)
+* `velmex.comport = "COM99"` Change this at will (COM3, /dev/ttyUSB0, /dev/cu.usbserial)
 * `velmex.steps_per_revolution`
 * `velmex.millimetres_per_revolution`
 * `velmex.shaft_revolution_per_rotation`

 There is an additional cell array, but that is for documentation purposes only.
+RTFM.

+***

 ### `volciclab_velmex_init.m`